nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Set up and Launching the program
 1. Download the JAR file
 2. Open command terminal and go to the directory that stores the JAR file
-3. Run the application by typing: java -jar NameOfFile.
+3. Run the application by typing: `java -jar NameOfFile`.
 NameOfFile represents the JAR file name

 ---